 Know How You React to Failure

-You need to be aware of how your mind and your child’s mind reacts to failure, because the mind tricks you into thinking you cannot succeed when you actually can.
+You need to be aware of how your mind and your child’s mind reacts to failure because the mind tricks you into thinking you cannot succeed when you actually can.
 So many people function below their potential because of this problem.
 It’s natural to feel demoralized and defeated when things don’t work, but you have to fight feelings of helplessness, and you have to gain control over the situation.
 Work with your child to learn how to recover from failure in a healthy, active way.

 Learn to Manage Rejection

 It is natural to immediately start focusing on our personal failures and faults when we are rejected by someone else.
 But this behavior only makes the situation worse.
 If you accidentally cut your hand, you wouldn’t dig into it and make it worse.
 You would put a bandage on it and protect it from further damage.
-But when we are rejected, and our self esteem is damaged, we react in the opposite manner.
+But when we are rejected, and our self-esteem is damaged, we react in the opposite manner.
 We dive in deeper and remember all the terrible things about ourselves that we think led to the rejection.
 You need to train your mind and your child’s mind to respond compassionately to rejection, protecting, soothing and supporting the hurt rather than digging into it deeper, increasing the pain.

 To ruminate is to chew over a situation over and over again in your mind.
 When something goes wrong, you keep replaying the scene in your head.
 This is a habit, and it can easily become a costly habit.
-Spending time on upsetting thoughts puts you and your child at significant risk for developing depression, alcoholism, eating disorders and cardiovascular disease.
-The urge to ruminate can feel intense, and can be very hard to stop.
+Spending time on upsetting thoughts puts you and your child at significant risk of developing depression, alcoholism, eating disorders and cardiovascular disease.
+The urge to ruminate can feel intense and can be very hard to stop.
 But there is a solution!
 Studies have shown that a two-minute distraction is all it takes to stop ruminating.
 Every time you start ruminating, concentrate on something else for two full minutes and it will pass.